felixalacampagne/account/mysql.md

 The H2 CSVs appear to have (null) for NULL columns which gets imported as the text "(null)".
 If this is a problem then either edit the CSV to replace with "\N" or manually updated the rows after the import.
 Couldn't get the export command to use a different NULL value, and it is possible that the text is actually present in the H2 DB as I didn't check

+The TRUE/FALSE for boolean in the CSV is always interpreted as true so special processing is required (transaction.checked)

+The CSVs for the live DB do not have '(null)' but ';;'. ';;' is interpreted as empty string instead of NULL which causes the row not to be imported if the column is numeric so special processing is required (phoneaccount.accountid).
+This can apparently depend on the db configuration;

+mysql> show variables like 'sql_mode';